roca-tax/roca-tax-website/content/about/_index.md

 Our team maintains active memberships in professional organizations and stays current with industry best practices:

 - **Tax Preparation Certifications**: Licensed tax preparers with ongoing education
-- **Professional Development**: Regular attendance at industry conferences and seminars
 - **Ethical Standards**: Adherence to professional codes of conduct and ethics
-- **Quality Assurance**: Internal review processes to ensure accuracy and compliance

 ---